I'm David Zermeño. I love video games, especially RPG, RTS and MMORPGs. I'm a pro-gamer and reviewer of many popular titles.

 - Offense: Most of the pure mages use Destruction and Conjuration magic as offense and Restoration magic as a backup.
 This gives you the option to use dual-wielded magic or one-handed spells.
 Of course, always have a staff on hand for backup and to inflict extra damage.

 - Defense: In this build, you can use Light Armor with Alteration for defense, or you can go hard-core purist and not wear any armor at all.
 This will be challenging at first, but using those armor points for magic and spellcasting will pay off.

 - Leveling: You will need all the magic for this build!
 I recommend leveling up Magicka/Health/Stamina in a 60/20/20 ratio.

-This video from TrendKiLLv01 shows you how to create, level up, gear, and use the proper spells in battle as a mage.
-Stay patient!
-At first, you will die sometimes (actually a lot of times), but when you get used to the rhythm of being a mage you will be unstoppable.
+It's important to be patient!
+At first, you will die a lot, but when you get used to the rhythm of being a mage, you will be unstoppable.

 - Defense: Use Heavy Armor as protection, with Enchanting for extra damage in your armor and weapons.
 Restoration will come in handy for support, both for healing yourself and members of your party.

 - Leveling: This build requires a leveling up in Health/Stamina/Magicka with a ratio of 30/30/40.
 When you reach level 200 in Magicka then swap the balance into 40/40/20 or 50/30/20.